default-anton/llm-sidekick.nvim/README.md

 - `:Apply` - Apply suggested changes incrementally or all at once
 - `:Ask` - Technical discussions about code, debugging, and architecture
 - `:Add` - Add files, code, or URLs (any web content) to your conversation
+- `:Stt` - Use speech-to-text input instead of typing
+- `:Yolo` - Like `:Code`, but automatically applies changes and closes the chat buffer
 - `:Chat` - Have open-ended discussions for brainstorming and creative tasks
-- `:Stt` - Use speech-to-text input instead of typing

 The plugin is designed to be fast, stay out of your way, and integrate naturally with your Neovim workflow.
 It supports multiple AI models and lets you choose between quick responses or deep reasoning based on your needs.